NYCReview

 Mariscos El Submarino is a casual Mexican seafood restaurant in Jackson Heights that serves excellent aguachile.

-Yun Cafe & Asian Market review image
+Yun Cafe & Asian Market image

 8.6